unitaryfund/mitiq/docs/source/examples/simple-landscape-pennylane.md

     return qml.density_matrix([1,0])
 ```

-The above code block uses depolarizing noise, but any Qiskit `NoiseModel` can be substituted in.
+The above code block uses depolarizing noise, but any PennyLane `Channel` (noise model) can be substituted in.

 ## Computing the landscape without noise